 When choosing an Aboriginal gift it is important to consider the origin of such a piece.
 The Indigenous Art Code exists to protect Indigenous Australian artists by ensuring ethical production and fair pay.
 The Indigenous Art Code stamp helps buyers discern between fake Aboriginal art pieces and authentic pieces that support local artists.

 Koh Living are members of the Indigenous Art Code and all of our Aboriginal artwork products are marked with the Aboriginal Art Code stamp of approval.
-Our celebrated and established artists include Kathleen Buzzacott, Melanie Hava and Anna Blatman.
+Our celebrated and established artists include Jacinta-Rae Ridgeway-Maahs, Melanie Hava, and Anna Blatman.

 Decorative Aboriginal Gifts for the Home

-What better way to celebrate Aboriginal art than in its truest form, with a piece from our Aboriginal art print collection.
-There’s something to suit every home’s colour palette and in A4 size, these very giftable prints mean you don’t have to sneak into your friend’s home with a measuring tape!
+What better way to celebrate Aboriginal art than in its truest form, with a piece from our Aboriginal art home decor collection.
+There’s something to suit every home’s colour palette with choices from Aboriginal art candle holders through to coasters, there's something for everyone.
 What’s more, apartment dwellers with limited space will thank you for your artistic eye and size appropriate gift.
-One or more Aboriginal art prints can also be combined to create a more substantial gift, perfect for displaying as a collection.

 Practical Aboriginal Art Gifts

 There’s a practical one in every family and in every friendship circle, sometimes maybe more.
 They’re the ones who say things like ‘Yes, but what does it do?’ or ‘Cool.
 What’s it for?’
-The good news is, even practical friends and family can enjoy the beauty of an Aboriginal gift.
-Our ‘practical’ Aboriginal art gifts are a win for gift givers and those ‘practical ones’.
+The good news is, even practical friends and family can enjoy the beauty of an Aboriginal Christmas gift.
+With a range of stunning Christmas ornaments, tea towels, drink bottles and more, there are practical gifts for Christmas for every recipient at Koh Living.

 Aboriginal art ceramic coasters and trivets elegantly display Aboriginal artwork whilst protecting your tabletops from rings and burns.
 Staying hydrated has never looked so ‘uniquely Australian’ with our collection of stainless steel water bottles featuring original Aboriginal artworks.